Skip to content

 Local coffee shops are typically small companies that are run independently, so buying from these independent businesses means you are supporting your local economy.

 Many local coffee shops use single-origin, organic, Fairtrade and traceable beans.
-Their baristas and roasters are often highly knowledgeable about the roasting and growing process, as well as incredibly skilled at creating the perfect cuppa-joe!
-Head on down to your local coffee shop and ask them about where their roasters are based; often local businesses buy beans that have been roasted nearby, which also supports your local economy!
+Their baristas and roasters are often highly knowledgeable about the roasting and growing process, as well as incredibly skilled at creating the perfect cup of coffee!
+Head on down to your local coffee shop and ask about where their beans are roasted; often local businesses buy beans that have been roasted nearby, which also supports your local economy.
 Independent coffee shops are hugely successful now, as the public learn more about the coffee trade.
+For consumers who want to go further, our Ethical Coffee Ratings Table compares retail coffee brands on the same ethical criteria — useful if you also brew at home.

 Vegan milk in coffee